durbanlegend/thag_rs/README.md

 ```
 This will `cargo build` and run the tour of the `iced` cross-platform GUI library.
 The script is taken from the published examples in the `iced` crate.

+#### Using a shebang

-To run the script directly, you can add a shebang of the form `#! /usr/bin/env thag` on line 1.
+To run a script directly from the command line, you can add a shebang of the form `#! /usr/bin/env thag` on line 1.
 You need to give the script execute permissions in order to run it.
 E.g. (*nix):

 ```bash
 chmod ug+x demo/fib_basic.rs
 demo/fib_basic.rs -- 10
 ```

-But why build a script via a shebang each time you use it when you can simply make it a command as Rust intended?
+This is useful, but a shebang will still mean building the script each time you use it.
+Instead, you can simply compile it to a fast Rust command with the --executable (-x) option.
 See `As an executable` below.

 ### * As a REPL (Read-Evaluate-Print Loop):